 Hypoallergenic breeds for people with allergies

 Some people refuse to adopt a dog because they suffer from allergies.
-Although some people think dog hair is the problem, people actually are allergic to a protein found in the urine and saliva of dogs.
+Although some people think dog hair is the problem, people are allergic to a protein found in the urine and saliva of dogs.
 That protein is transferred to their fur when dogs groom themselves.
 People who have allergies experience a reaction when they touch a dog’s hair.

 - Cairn Terrier